Creepy Things That Were Considered Normal 100 Years Ago

 Eugenics was science and law

-Eugenics was/is the pseudoscientific theory that humans can consciously improve the species through racism.
-For decades, governments around the world tried to improve their citizens — not their lives but the citizens themselves.
-Eugenics is a breeding program for humanity: breeding ourselves into a better species.
+Eugenics was/is the pseudoscientific theory that humans can consciously improve the species through a breeding program for humanity.
+For decades, governments around the world tried to improve their citizens; not their lives, but the citizens themselves.

-The president of the Natural History Museum said in his opening address to a 1923 eugenics conference, "For the worlds work give me a pure-blooded ... ascertain through observation and experiment what each race is best fitted to accomplish."
+The president of the Natural History Museum said in his opening address to a 1923 eugenics conference (via Zebrafish), "For the worlds work give me a pure-blooded ... ascertain through observation and experiment what each race is best fitted to accomplish."
 In other words, responsible governments should make sure the individual races stay in their place and not pollute each other through interbreeding.
-Those who prove unfit should just be sterilized.
-"It is better for all the world, if instead of waiting to execute degenerate offspring for crime or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind." said Justice Oliver Wendell Holmes in a famous case upholding sterilization laws.
+These repugnant ideas continued, with some believing that the unfit should just be sterilized.
+"It is better for all the world, if instead of waiting to execute degenerate offspring for crime or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind," said Justice Oliver Wendell Holmes (via the University of Virginia) in a famous case upholding sterilization laws.

 In all, 32 states passed some kind of eugenics law at some point.
 Eugenics was popular and considered progressive.
 Leaders of organizations like Planned Parenthood and the ACLU joined luminaries like Teddy Roosevelt and Alexander Graham Bell in supporting eugenics programs.
 California, with its high levels of anti-Mexican and anti-Asian attitudes, was particularly aggressive — and successful.
 Over 20,000 Californians were sterilized in the 20th century.